-The 9 steps below represent a very basic introduction to weld symbol reading.
-This is just barely skimming the surface of welds symbols training.
+The 9 steps below represent a very basic introduction to welding symbols.
+This is just barely skimming the surface of weld symbols training.
 If you have a questions please let us know by replying to the post.

 - Every weld symbol must consist of an arrow and a reference line.

 - The arrow may point up or down

 - The arrow does not necessarily need to point to the side of the joint that needs to be welded.
 Sometimes space constraints in the drawing will not allow for the arrow to fit on one side, so the information placed on the reference line will be an indication of whether the weld goes on the arrow side or the opposite side.

 - The type of weld joint is indicated by a specific symbol.
 The American Welding Society has a very nice chart detailing these symbols.
 Below is a section of it.

 Going forward we will stay with Fillet welds since the following information is displayed differently depending on the type of weld joint.

 - Information such as size, length and other special considerations will be displayed next to the weld symbol.
 Location of this information matters.
 Below we see an example of a fillet weld symbol.